-Patients must be referred to the MTS Clinic by their primary care physician to receive a comprehensive medication therapy assessment.
+Patients may self-refer or can be referred to the MTS Clinic by their healthcare provider to receive a comprehensive medication therapy assessment.
 Other services, such as the Smoking Cessation support program and injections services (e.g. flu shots) may be requested by individuals by calling 709-777-7491.

-To refer a patient for a medication therapy assessment, the physician must complete our referral form and fax it to 709-777-7005.
-We cannot accept referrals by phone or email.
+To refer a patient or to self-refer for a medication therapy assessment, the referral form must be completed and faxed it to 709-777-7005.
+Please call us at 709-777-7491 if you wish to self-refer and do not have access to a fax machine.
+We cannot accept referrals by email.
 Please do not email the referral form to the clinic.

 What happens after a referral for a medication therapy assessment is sent to the clinic?